-SEC.
-5.03 MANAGEMENT PLAN FOR THE PROJECT (10%)
+SEC 5.03 MANAGEMENT PLAN FOR THE PROJECT (10%)

-- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 2) How well is accountability completely and clearly defined? - 3) Is the organization of the project team clear? - 4) How well does the management plan illustrate the lines of authority and communication? - 5) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to successfully perform the work? - 6) Does it appear that the offeror can meet the schedule set out in the RFP? - 7) To what degree is the proposal practical and feasible? - 8) To what extent has the offeror identified potential problems?
+- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 2) How well is accountability completely and clearly defined? - 3) Is the organization of the project team clear? - 4) How well does the management plan illustrate the lines of authority and communication? - 5) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 6) Does it appear that the offeror can meet the schedule set out in the RFP? - 7) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? - 8) To what degree is the proposal practical and feasible?

+9) To what extent has the offeror identified potential problems?

-SEC.
-5.04 EXPERIENCE AND QUALIFICATIONS (25%)
+SEC 5.04 EXPERIENCE AND QUALIFICATIONS (10%)

-1) Questions regarding the personnel:
+a) Questions regarding the personnel:

-- a) Do the individuals assigned to the project have experience on similar projects? - b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work required by the project? - c) How extensive is the applicable education and experience of the personnel designated to work on the project?
+- 1) Do the individuals assigned to the project have experience on similar projects? - 2) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - 3) How extensive is the applicable education and experience of the personnel designated to work on the project?

-2) Questions regarding the firm:
+b) Questions regarding the firm and subcontractor (if used):

-- a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) Has the firm provided letters of reference from previous clients?
+- 1) How well has the firm demonstrated experience in completing similar projects on time and within budget? - 2) How successful is the general history of the firm regarding timely and successful completion of projects? - 3) Has the firm provided letters of reference from previous clients? - 4) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?

-SEC.
-5.05 CONTRACT COST (40%)
+SEC 5.05 CONTRACT COST (40%)

-Overall, a minimum of 40% of the total evaluation points will be assigned to cost.
-The cost amount used for evaluation may be affected by one or more of the preferences referenced under Section 6.12.
+Overall, 40% of the total evaluation points will be assigned to cost.

+The cost amount used for evaluation may be affected by one or more of the preferences referenced under Section 6.11.